SchulzLab/TEPIC/MachineLearningPiplines/INVOKE/README.md

 *INVOKE* offers linear regression with various regularisation techniques (Lasso, Ridge, Elastic net) to infer potentially important transcriptional regulators by predicting gene expression from *TEPIC* TF-gene scores.

-Further details on INVOKE can be found in the provided description [TEPIC-INVOKE.pdf](/docs/TEPIC-INVOKE.pdf).
+Further details on INVOKE can be found in the provided [description](/docs/Description.pdf).

 ## Installing TEPIC
 To run *INVOKE* the following packages/software must be installed additionally to TEPIC: